Business meetings made spectacular!

 Playing games is a great way to enhance teamwork and encourage measured risk-taking.
 Across the Board Game Café in the Exchange District has hundreds of current and retro games to get people interacting.

 For private events, they provide dedicated game hosts who will prepare specific game ideas or suggestions, and they’ll teach everyone how to play the game so no need to read through that confusing instruction guidebook.
 Across the Board also has games that encourage teamwork (co-operative games), discussion (hidden-role games) or other group experiences.

 They have a full café menu including pizzas, soups, sandwiches and hot bowls, and they are fully licensed.
 The venue can accommodate up to 60 people in one session, and sure to impress attendees in meetings of any size.

 Your pick…Tell us your favourite Winnipeg meeting location.

-We promised you ten, but there are only nine locations above so far.
+We promised you ten, but there are only nine locations above for a reason.
 Do you have a favourite meeting location you’d like to add to the list?

 Tell us in the comments section below as we collect more unforgettable Winnipeg locations.